Huffman821/Penn-State-Men-s-Soccer-Code/README.md

 Player Archetypes

 Archetypes classify players into position-specific tactical roles based on their statistical strengths.
 They describe how a player typically operates on the pitch - for example, a striker could be a Poacher (goal-focused) or a Mobile 9 (pace-based transitional attacker), while a central midfielder could be a Box-to-Box or Regista type player, reflecting their defensive and creative balance.
 Archetypes provide a quick understanding of a player’s style and role beyond raw numbers.
 These archetypes are found and assigned using the player's Per90 stats as opposed to their raw total stats.

+Player Synergy

+Synergy is used to make lineup predictions using past game data.
+This model will give a fairly accurate estimate of how n players play together if they were to play on the field at the same time for a full 90 minutes.
+You can make a complete 11 man lineup, or you can just put two players.
+The synergy_mult (right now is a random number ranging from 0.9 - 1.1) will be a multiplier that wil either benefit or harm predicted numbers based on the amount of actual time players spent on the field together.
+For example, if Liscum and Sheridan play togther often, their synergy would be high, resulting in better estimated numbers.
+Eventually, when we get game data for other teams, we will be able to adjust these predictions accordingly based on how the opposing teams play.